-The Interaction Code flow is intended for developers who want to control the remediation user experience without redirecting the authentication experience to Okta.
-The Interaction Code flow is used in the embedded authentication deployment model where you can manage the user interaction by leveraging either an Identity Engine SDK or the Sign-In Widget with an Identity Engine SDK.
+The Interaction Code flow is intended for developers who want to embed the authentication process in their apps rather than redirect it to Okta.
+Implement it in the embedded authentication deployment model using an Identity Engine SDK either alone or with the Sign-In Widget.

 Use an SDK

 Okta recommends using an Identity Engine SDK with the Sign-In Widget to implement your embedded authentication Interaction Code flow.
 See Languages and SDKs for information on Identity Engine SDKs that you can download to start using with your app.

 Note: Consider using the Sign-In Widget to test your authentication policies even if you don’t plan to use it in production.
 It’s quicker to embed it in a test app than code the whole flow from scratch.

 For instructions on how to install and use Identity Engine SDKs, see Download and set up the SDK, Sign-In Widget, and sample app.
 Each Identity Engine SDK contains its own example applications with embedded authentication.
 See Examples.

 An app integration using the client-hosted Sign-In Widget with an appropriate Identity Engine SDK is a simpler way of implementing embedded authentication where the Widget handles most of the remediation process.
 You still have control over the step-by-step remediation user experience by configuring authenticators and sign-on policies in your Okta org.
 With the remedial process managed by the Widget, your app just needs to handle the Interaction Code returned from the completed user interaction.
 See how this flow is built by reviewing the Build a use case with the embedded Widget guide.

 In addition to configuring the Interaction Code grant type in your authorization server and your app, make sure you’re using the interaction code flow when you initialize the Sign-In Widget: